Search Railroad Sites For:

 The power running around our train at Monte Vista.

-Our power reconnected with the SLRG 466 now leading our train east towards La Veta.
+With the power now reconnected, SLRG 466 now led the train east towards La Veta.

-A look north at the mountains.
+One could see the mountains north in the distance.
 The San Luis Valley is larger than the state of Connecticut.

 The view looking up the San Luis Valley north.